 Rather than tell you everything about how to play the game, I'll offer my pointers about things the manual doesn't explain.
 First off, what's the deal with these findable items?
 Some are things like weapons or potions, while others activate units.
 You start the game with only two units you can order around besides the proto-Fellowship (Frodo, Sam, and Pippin—yes, Merry's not there yet; like in the book, he's waiting for you in Buckland).
 But if you can collect the Red Arrow and bring it to Edoras, you'll activate Rohan and be able to direct all its units.
 That sort of thing.

-War in Middle Earth was released on a number of different platforms: the ZX Spectrum, MSX, Commodore 64, Amstrad CPC, MS-DOS, Commodore Amiga, Apple IIGS, and Atari ST. Some of the particulars of the game, especially its graphics, differed a bit between platforms, but everything I mention here will pertain to the DOS version: it's the one I know, and the only one I've played.
+War in Middle Earth was released on a number of different platforms: the ZX Spectrum, MSX, Commodore 64, Amstrad CPC, MS-DOS, Commodore Amiga, Apple IIGS, and Atari ST. Some of the particulars of the game, especially its graphics, differed between platforms, but everything I mention here will pertain to the DOS version: it's the one I know, and the only one I've played.

-If you're new to this game, it's been desribed as a mix of strategic and RPG (Role-Playing Game).
+If you're new to this game, it's been described as a mix of strategic and RPG (Role-Playing Game).
 However, to my mind there's very little RPG to this game; it's mostly strategic.
 It does have the added dynamic that your strategic actions are mostly a means to an end: getting the Ring to Mount Doom.
 One of the few RPG-like elements is that you can see and (very crudely) direct individual characters at the animation level.
 The game is played at three levels: